 Not certified by NSF for lead reduction

 Like most pitcher water filters, the Pur Classic filters water via gravity: You fill up at the top, and then the water flows through the filter to reduce contaminants.
 The Pur pitcher holds up to 11 cups and includes an easy-fill lid that allows you to refill the pitcher at the sink without taking the whole thing off.
-The pitcher is BPA-free, and the spout includes a cover to prevent splashes.
+The spout does include a cover to prevent splashes.
 Most important, however, is the included filter.
 It fits tightly into the pitcher, ensuring all water flows through and no leaks occur.

 The Pur filter is certified to reduce 12 contaminants as well as pesticides, heavy metals, chlorine for taste and odor, pharmaceuticals, and more, by 95 percent or more.
 Pur’s filters are designed to be replaced every 40 gallons or about every two to three months.
 The Pur pitcher also comes with a monitor that indicates when it's time to replace the filter.
 Green signals the filter is performing well, yellow indicates the filter is nearing the end of its ability to filter effectively, and red indicates it's time to replace.
 The yellow indicator light is especially handy for reminders to place refill orders if needed.